lasconic/finary_uapi/README.md

 Finary is a real time portfolio & stocks tracker.
 It supports precious metal, cryptos, stocks and a lot more.
 If you don't already have an account, here is a referral link to sign up: https://finary.com/referral/7a49bf74c6d9cb3fca2a

+:warning: Use at your own risk.
+I'm not responsible if you trash your account. :warning:

 ## Project goals

 * Provide a command line tool to do a large part of what you can do on Finary website